Is A Denominational Baptism Scriptural? Is It Valid? Is It A Sin?

 Wrong Teaching Equals Wrong Baptism

-The right baptism is predicated upon the right teachings.
-The same word that produces a saving faith is the same word that instructs an individual to be baptized.
-The same word that instructs a person to be baptized is the same word that teaches denominationalism to be wrong.
-The same word that teaches denominationalism to be wrong is the same word that teaches the truth about the church.
+The same word that teaches denominational-ism to be wrong is the same word that teaches the truth about the church.
 This is a result of faith coming by hearing the word of God.
 (Romans 10:17).

 The Bible further teaches in Hebrews 11:6, “But without faith it is impossible to please him: for he that cometh to God must believe that he is, and that he is a rewarder of them that diligently seek him.”
 KJV

-In Acts 8:4, the Bible reads, “Therefore they that were scattered abroad went everywhere preaching the word.”
-If we can figure out what it means to preach the word, then we will have an understanding of what needs to be taught to the individual lost in their sins.
+If we can come to an accurate understanding of what it means to preach the word, then we will have a true understanding of what needs to be taught to the individual lost in their sins.

 In 2 Timothy 4:2, the Bible admonishes: